yamhiroto/IOT-Geolocalisation-ML/Data_Challenges/Geolocalisation/Readme.md

 ## Data exploration

+### Map
-We first display device (messages) and bases on a map.
+We first display device (from message data) and bases on a map.
 We notice some bases are very far away from the device, which are outliers.

 We then decide to display the same map without outliers.
-Arbitrary distances have been choosen: lattitude between 43 and 65 and longitudes between -65 and -104.
+Arbitrary distances have been choosen: we keep latitude between 43 and 65 and longitudes between -65 and -104.

+### Distribution
+Distributions are plotted to get a view on distances repartitions.
+Function _dist__calculation_ is used to compute the distance based on latitude and longitude.

+## Preprocessing
+We remove outliers from the train set.
+After several tests, it looked that removing device further than 10 kms gives much better results.
+Besides, it is reasonable to include device only with small distances to the base.